wp-plugins/jquery-colorbox/readme.txt

 * CHANGE: moved bulk of JavaScript from inline to file
 * CHANGE: additional option for adding colorbox class to images outside of posts and pages.
 * CHANGE: major refactoring, hopefully speeds up frontend and backend rendering
+* CHANGE: render Meta-Tag with plugin version into blog header instead of comments

 = 4.0 (2011-04-16) =
 * CHANGE: Restructured settings page